 Drawing on hundreds of sources, many of them neglected by previous biographers, Seward will shed new light on this complex and central figure, as well as on pivotal events of the Civil War and its aftermath.

-Seward: Lincoln’s Indispensable Man will be published by Simon & Schuster on September 18, 2012.
+Seward: Lincoln’s Indispensable Man was first published by Simon & Schuster on September 18, 2012.
+The book is also available in paperback, electronic and audio editions.